Enc3yptedDegenExt/Enc3yptedDegenExt/README.md

-Hi 👋 I Vrushabh Sakharwade
+Hi 👋 I'm Vrushabh
 ====================================

 love to talk on trending ⚡ technology ⚡, I have huge attraction on 🔭 Space 🔭 and I am a bit mad when I code.

 *   🌍  I'm based in Pune,India 🇮🇳
 *   ✉️  You can contact me at [gurusakharwade@gmail.com](mailto:gurusakharwade@gmail.com)
-*   ⚡  Currently learning Solidity and Ethereum
+*   ⚡  Currently learning Solidity and EVM

 Socials